jwarkentin/node-monkey/README.md

 # Node Monkey

-A tool for inspecting, debugging and commanding Node applications through a web browser or SSH interface into your app.
+A tool for inspecting, debugging and commanding Node.js applications through a web browser or SSH interface into your app (with your own custom commands).

 Node Monkey runs a simple server (or attaches to your existing server) and uses [Socket.IO](https://github.com/LearnBoost/socket.io) to create a websocket connection between the browser and server.
 Its primary feature captures anything that would normally be logged to the terminal and passes it to the browser for inspection.

 It is incredibly easy to get started (see [Quick Usage](#quick-usage) below) but Node Monkey also provides additional features and significant flexibility for more advanced usage.
-You can actually SSH in to your app where Node Monkey will provide a command line interface to execute your own custom commands.
+You can actually SSH into your app where Node Monkey will provide a command line interface to execute your own custom commands.
 This can be very useful for debugging, monitoring or otherwise controlling your application while it is running.
+It provides authentication for security in production applications.

 ## Contents